Looking for an Italy itinerary for 8 days? This is my experience in Italy traveling on a budget.

 This city is also very walkable, but some things might be a bit of a longer walk.

-- Cathedral of Santa Maria del Fiore – Gothic style church also known as the Duomo cathedral of Florence.
+- Cathedral of Santa Maria del Fiore – Gothic style church is also known as the Duomo Cathedral of Florence.

-- Strozzi Palace – A palace built for for Filippo Strozzi the Elder to rival the Medici’s.
+- Strozzi Palace – A palace built for Filippo Strozzi the Elder to rival the Medici.

-- Ponte Vecchio – A medieval stone bridge that is the only one that escaped bombing from the Germans in WW2.
+- Ponte Vecchio – A medieval stone bridge that is the only one that escaped bombing by the Germans in WW2.